logo

 Microsoft Forms vs Paperform

-Paperform is a relatively new form builder that allows users to create visually appealing forms with ease.
+Paperform allows users to create visually appealing forms with ease.
 The forms look like landing pages out of the box, and customization options are plentiful.

 It also features conditional logic, calculations, and processing payments.

-However, Paperform's pricing starts at $24 per month and it can cost you a pretty dime if you need the advanced features.
+However, Paperform's pricing starts at $24 per month and it can cost you a pretty penny if you need the advanced features.

 Plumsail Forms as an alternative to Microsoft Forms